beto-rodriguez/SuperXml/README.md

   -Edit, age 82
   -Susan, age 37
 ```
-this is how it looks in C#
+this is how the code should look
 ```
 var template = "...a string containing the template of above..." var compiled = new Compiler()